THE STORY OF

 RUN RABBIT RUN

-THE STORY BEHIND THE PARTNERSHIP OF BITTERS & LOVE AND RUN RABBIT RUN
+THE PARTNERSHIP OF RUN RABBIT RUN AND BITTERS & LOVE

 It was all sparked off by a milestone of a birthday, a 17 year reunion and an introduction -- the rest is history.